3-Round-Stones/callimachus/README.txt

 command line in the top directory to run the server.

 Files with the extension .ttl, .ttl.gz, .rdf, or .rdf.gz will be loaded as graphs into the RDF store.
-Any RDF Schema or OWL ontologies will be compiled as defined in AliBaba (http://www.openrdf.org/).
+Any RDF Schema or OWL ontologies in .ttl will be compiled as defined in AliBaba (http://www.openrdf.org/).

-Classes that are subclasses of calli:Viewable (and other calli-able classes) should use calli annotations, such as calli:view to identify XML/RDFa template files for display actions against individuals of the class.
-See the callimachus-ontology.ttl file for details.
+Classes that are subclasses of calli:Viewable (and other calli-able classes) should use calli annotations, such as calli:view to identify XHTML+RDFa template files for display actions against individuals of the class.
+See the
+$CALLIMACHUS/webapps/callimachus/callimachus-ontology.ttl file for more details.

 The calli Realm classes can be used to declare an authorization realms.
 Use the http:realm annotation to assign a realm to a message type or class.
 See